jphmrst/PLC/src/plc/fp/Basics.lagda.md

 experiment with evaluating different expressions to make sure that you understand all of the definitions we will encounter.

+#### Exercise `explore-nontotal` (starting) {#explore-nontotal}

+What error does Agda give when we define a function which is not total?
+Delete one of the clauses from `nextDay` to see how the system reacts when you reload the file.

 #### Exercise `next-weekday` (practice) {#next-weekday}

 Write a function `nextWeekday` which takes a day, and returns the next